 Always remember to apply moist heat to the knee while doing the exercise for more effective results.

 If you are struggling with the scope of motion of your knee and not moving your knee enough, you may use some renewal devices.
 Have you tried dynamic immobilizing?
-It is known that a majority of the people would somewhat regular and embrace a continued stretch rather than apply support for a dynamic stretch.
+It is known that a majority of people would somewhat regularly embrace a continued stretch rather than apply support for a dynamic stretch.